revaturelabs/interviewquestions/Python/Python-Functions & Array/Array.md

 <details><summary> <b>Explanation</b> </summary>

--The above program we used index numbers the index numbers are, starts from 0 and ends with n-1
+-In the above program, index numbers are used and the index numbers starts from 0 and ends with n-1

   </details>
   </details>